 Indicator 4.1: Quality policy is defined and made available to the public.
-An organizational structure and tools are in place to deal with quality management.
+An organisational structure and tools are in place to deal with quality management.

 - 1. A quality commitment statement.
-A Quality Commitment Statement is made publicly available, laying out principles and commitments related to quality in statistics which are consistent with the goals set out in the Mission and Vision statements. - 2.
-An organizational structure for managing quality.
-There is a clear organizational structure for managing quality within the statistical authority1.
-Examples of such a structure are: - Quality Committee; - Quality Manager; - Centralized Quality unit; - Other structures (e.g. a selected group of staff trained as "quality pilots" to act as project/processes coach/advisers). - 3.
+A Quality Commitment Statement is made public, laying out principles, practices and commitments related to quality in statistics which are consistent with the goals set out in the Mission and Vision statements. - 2.
+An organisational structure for managing quality.
+There is a clear organisational structure for managing quality within the statistical authority.
+Examples of such a structure are: - Quality Committee; - Quality Manager; - CentraliSed Quality unit; - Other structures (e.g. a selected group of staff trained as "quality pilots" to act as project/processes coach/advisers). - 3.
 Definition of Quality guidelines.
-Guidelines are defined on how to implement quality management within the statistical production process, comprising: - A description of the statistical production process and the identification of documentation for each stage, following the Business Process Model for Statistics or any other equivalent process representation; - A description of the methods to monitor the quality of each stage of the statistical production process.
+Guidelines are defined on how to implement quality management within the statistical production process, comprising: